fawazhahmed/Operating-Systems-HW-1-Basic-Command-Line/README.md

 Entering 4, you will see "Hello World!" using the "echo" command.
 It will also tell you if the echo command was executed properly.

 Entering 5 will open a document named "Hello.txt" and display its contents ("Hi, how are you?") and if it is unable to open, it will tell you that it was unable to open.
+It will also open "HelloWorld.txt" and display its contents as well ("Hello World from the file!").

 Entering 6 will exit the entire program.